Comorbid Conditions Therapy: Therapy for Overlapping Symptoms in St. Petersburg, Florida, and PSYPACT States

 Overlapping struggles are more common than they seem.
 They do not mean you are broken or too complex.
 They reflect layered experiences that require thoughtful, integrative work.

-This specialty focuses on working at that intersection, where anxiety, trauma, disordered eating patterns, perfectionism, or ADHD interact.
-Given Dr. Mann’s extensive training, she is able to pull from different modalities to help you understand how these patterns reinforce one another and create a clear, structured path forward.
+My comorbid conditions therapy focuses on working at that intersection, where anxiety, trauma, disordered eating patterns, perfectionism, or ADHD interact.
+Given my extensive training, I am able to pull from different modalities to help you understand how co-occurring disorders reinforce one another and create a clear, structured path forward.

 Overcontrol, Perfectionism, and Hidden Exhaustion

-Many individuals navigating this overlap are high functioning and outwardly capable.
+Many individuals navigating overlapping symptoms are high functioning and outwardly capable.
 Often described as type A or people pleasing, they may appear composed and responsible while internally feeling overwhelmed, disconnected, or unsure of their sense of self.

 • A constant sense of pressure, tension, or burnout